 My professional work focuses on helping others understand the mental, emotional and energetic relationship to the physical body.
 I offer private and group energy sessions, yoga and meditation, vibration through sound, and destination retreats to heal and nourish the mind, body and Spirit.
 I also offer Reiki, Light Grid and yoga courses.
 I have been in professional practice for over 15 years.

 Meditation was and still is so instrumental in helping me to center and move through some of the most challenging life experiences.
 I created this meditation as a small way to say thank you for all that you do and perhaps to use as one of your tools to help support you in your journey.
 Much gratitude and many blessings to you and yours.
 Lisa

 Unified Chakra Meditation by Lisa O’Brien

-This is a 7 minute meditation that can be used any time and any place.
+This is an 8 minute meditation that can be used any time and any place.
 For a deeper experience, use ear buds or headphones.
 The guided meditation takes you through a chakra clearing and expansion of the entire energy system.
 When you listen to the meditation, you will also receive a high vibrational energy infusion of your entire system to elevate the frequencies of all of the cells as well as clearing through the meridians.
 Use this meditation to center, energize or calm your Being as you reconnect with Self.

 Excerpts from my chapter “Let Go Let God”

 “Implementing some of the alternative techniques that I have learned, I start seeing improvements with my children, particularly the youngest.
 It takes less than a year for his digestive system to heal itself and there is some positive improvement with my oldest as well.
 The school teachers are asking me what I am doing differently with the boys so I attempt to get some of these ideas into the school, but old programs die hard and mindsets are hard to change.”